-League work on energy began in the early 1970s.
-In 1975, the LWVUS adopted a position supporting energy conservation as national policy.
+League work on energy began in the early 1970s; in 1975 LWVUS adopted a position supporting energy conservation as national policy.
 In 1976, the LWVUS Board approved guidelines to implement the position.
-Since then, the League has made conservation the crux of its energy agenda, recognizing that the conservation of energy guarantees major long-term environmental, economic and strategic benefits to individuals, the country and the world.
+Since then, the League has made conservation the crux of its energy agenda, recognizing that the conservation of energy guarantees major long-term benefits-environmental, economic, and strategic-to individuals, the country, and the world.

 The 1976 Convention authorized a study to "evaluate sources of energy and the government's role in meeting future needs," which resulted in a broad 1978 position on energy policies and sources (including conservation) that is the basis for action on a wide variety of energy issues at all government levels.
-The 1979 Council recommended that the LWVUS Board review application of the Energy position to nuclear energy.
-The Board subsequently determined that the League would work to minimize reliance on nuclear fission.
+The 1979 Council recommended that the LWVUS Board review application of the energy position to nuclear energy; it subsequently determined that the League would work to minimize reliance on nuclear fission.

-The League advocates a national energy policy emphasizing increased fuel-efficiency standards for automobiles, opposition to oil drilling in environmentally sensitive areas including the Arctic National Wildlife Refuge (ANWR) and support for government action in the development and use of energy conservation and renewable energy sources.
+The League advocates a national energy policy emphasizing increased fuel-efficiency standards for automobiles, opposition to oil drilling in environmentally sensitive areas including the Arctic National Wildlife Refuge (ANWR), and support for government action in the development and use of energy conservation and renewable energy sources.

-Worldwide recognition of the global nature of environmental problems and the need for sustainable development came to the fore with the United Nations Conference on Environment and Development (UNCED) in Rio de Janeiro, Brazil in 1992.
-Leagues across the country hosted meetings to funnel citizen input into the UNCED agenda, and the LWVUS urged support for the Earth Summit's recommendations on global cooperation.
+Worldwide recognition of the global nature of environmental problems and the need for sustainable development came to the forefront with the United Nations Conference on Environment and Development (UNCED) in Rio de Janeiro, Brazil, in 1992.
+Leagues across the country hosted meetings to funnel citizen input into the UNCED agenda, and LWVUS urged support for the summit's recommendations on global cooperation.

-The League opposed efforts in the 104th Congress to pass "takings" legislation that would seriously undermine environmental protections in the name of "private property rights."
-While an extreme takings bill passed the House early in 1995, there was no Senate action.
+The League opposed efforts in the 104th Congress (1995-1997) to pass eminent domain legislation that would seriously undermine environmental protections in the name of "private property rights."
+While an extreme bill passed the House early in 1995, there was no Senate action.
 The League supported stewardship of critical resources, opposing congressional measures to transfer coastal lands from public to private hands.